k-bx/owlcloud/README.md

 Servant API expects you to first describe routes "in types", and then connect them with your routes where you want to.
-So, you can "implement" your routes several types, just as you can write multiple functions of some type.
+So, you can "implement" your routes several times, just as you can write multiple functions of some type.
 This lets us describe API for each microservice, and then combine them in bigger API.